 You should only delay completion in situations where you’re able to afford the bridging loan.
 If you’re confident of your ability to repay should you take this route.

 Commercial mortgages become regulated if 40% or more of the property is to be used as or in connection with a dwelling.

 This occurs where a property is used to both live in and trade from.
-The property must be occupied as a residence by the person taking out the mortgage and would still be classed as regulated even if the commercial part was let.
+The property must be occupied as a residence by the person taking out the mortgage to be regulated and would still be classed as regulated even if the commercial part was let to a third party.

 Our experienced advisors will be able to quickly run through your circumstances over the phone and let you know.
 We can usually provide you with written terms on the best option for your circumstances within two hours of your initial enquiry.